sparkflows/sparkflows-docs/docs/user-guide/quick-start/sample-workflows.rst

          -	Splits data present in a column using a separator to multiple fields using FieldSplitter node.

          -	Selects Rows having specified Index values using RowFilterByIndex node.

+   * - Profiling - Correlation
+     - 	-	Displays correlation between selected columns using Correlation node.

+     	-	Displays Summary of selected incoming column data by calculating and printing spreads such as Count, Mean, Min, Max and so on.
+   * - Data Cleaning
+     - 	-	Imputin missing values with constants.
+Each column can be configured for imputing.

+     	-	Converts String Categorical data to Index value as a part of Feature Engineering.

+	-	Evaluates a conditional expression to compute values using CaseWhen node.

+	-	Evaluates a Regex expression to find and replace a string pattern using FindAndReplaceUsingRegexMultiple node.
+   * - Drop Rows With Null
+     - Drop rows having null values using DropRowsWithNull node.
+   * - Dedup Customers
+     - Compares and identifies whether data from multiple sources refer to same entity or not using Dedup node.
+Dedup node can be configured to used specific algorithm to compare.
+   * - Data Wrangling
+     - Performs multiple transformation on incoming data using DataWrangling node.
+Some of the transformation performed are Substring, Dropping a column, Renaming a column, Changing Case of a column and so on.
+   * - Data Validation
+     - Validates incoming data whether it looks ok or not.
+Some of the validation checks that are performed are to check whether Address data is a valid US address or not, email data is a valid email address or not.
+   * - Convert to Timestamp
+     - Converts a String value to Timestamp value using StringToDate node.
+   * - Concat Columns
+     - Joins data from multiple columns into one output column using ConcatColumns node.
+Data from different columns are separated uisng a Separator in the output.